btnguyen2k/tutorial-dotnet-nuget-package/README.md

 # tutorial-dotnet-nuget-package
-Sample code for tutorial to create a Go module
+Sample code for tutorial to create a .NET package and publish onto NuGet.org.